 To get your Sure Start Maternity Grant you'll need to fill in this form.
-You'll be able to claim for the grant if you're expecting a baby within 11 weeks or if you've given birth within the last 3 months.
+You'll be able to claim the grant if you're expecting a baby within 11 weeks, or if you've given birth within the last three months.

-As well as help from the government, don't forget to see what help you can get from family and friends where you can, even if it's just by giving you an occasional break by looking after your child.
+As well as help from the government, see what help you can get from family and friends where you can.
+For example, grandparents may be willing to help with regular childcare.
+Or a friend could be happy to give you an occasional break by looking after your child.

-For more information on what benefits are available, use the benefits calculator on the Entitledto website.
+For more information on what new baby benefits are available, use the benefits calculator on the Entitledto.co.uk website.